About this Page

 In order to verify that hobos have a necrotic bite, we would need to follow many confirmed cases over a multiple year period and relate bites to the development of necrotic lesions.
 The key word is "confirmed" bite.
 Anecdotes and stories don't count as scientific evidence.
 In order to have a confirmed bite, the following must happen:

 - The person must actually see or feel the spider biting them, and then capture the spider immediately before it gets out of sight.
 If you have a lesion on your body and you see a small brown spider in your home a few days later, hobo or not, you cannot blame that spider.
-Just being there does not implicate the spider.
+A spider's presence in the home does not automatically implicate the spider.

 - The bite victim must submit the specimen for an official identification by a qualified arachnologist.

-- The spider must be identified to species as Tegenaria agrestis.
+- The spider must be identified to species as Eratigena agrestis.

 - Finally, the bite area must be followed by the doctor to determine if a necrotic lesion develops.